aroemers/crustimoney/README.md

 These include functions as `success->text` to get the matched text of a node, and `success->children` to get its children.
 While not necessary (as the results tree is made of plain vectors), it does increase readability.

-Writing your own parse tree processor is easy, it's just vectors.
+Writing your own parse tree processor is easy.
 That said, the `results` namespace has a `transform` function.
 This performs a postwalk, transforming the nodes based on their name.
 Two accompanying macros are available, called `coerce` and `unite`.